-You can book a boat tour around Vis Island at one of the tourist offices in Komiza or in Vis town.
+You can book a boat tour at one of the tourist offices in Komiza or in Vis town.
 The more people you have to join you on a Vis boat tour the better as you can split the cost between you.

-The cost of a round-the-island Vis boat tour is approximately 300 – 350 Kuna per person, which includes the Blue Cave, Stiniva Beach, Green Cave, Budikovac Lagoon, Smokova Bay and the Military Tunnel.
+The cost of a round-the-island boat tour is approximately 300 – 350 Kuna per person, and the tour includes a visit to Blue Cave, Stiniva Beach, Green Cave, Budikovac Lagoon, Smokova Bay, and the Military Tunnel.

-One of the most popular spots is the Blue Cave located on the island of Bisevo, which is very close to Komiza town on Vis Island.
+One of the most popular spots is the Blue Cave located on the island of Bisevo, which is very close to Komiza.